Class teacher: Mrs. Peters

 Our topic this half term is

 WritingWe will be exploring a variety of writing styles this half term.
-The children will re-tell stories set at sea that they have read in class, write sea poetry using simple structures, write simple instructions and write non-fiction pieces about sea creatures.
-They will be encouraged to use adjectives in their writing.
-We will focus on the correct use of full stops and capital letters and the children will begin to learn how to use commas.
+The children will re-tell stories they have read in class, write bonfire night poetry creating shape poems and acrostics, and write a non-fiction piece about The Great Fire of London.
+They will be encouraged to use adjectives and in their writing.
+To develop their writing we will focus on connectives and how to improve our work by extending our sentences.
+We will continue to focus on the correct use of full stops and capital letters and how to use commas.
 We will also learn how to use capital letters for names, places and titles.

 Vocabulary, Grammar and Punctuation